Sudden adiabaticity entering field-induced state in UTe2: Conclusions

-Simultaneous magnetocaloric effect and MHz conductivity measurements are carried out on a single crystal of UTe$_2$ as a function of magnetic field orientation, using pulsed magnetic fields of up to 55~T. A pronounced heating effect is observed close to the metamagnetic transition into the high-field SC$_{\rm FP}$ phase.
-This strongly suggests vortex movement in a bulk superconducting state, giving thermodynamic evidence that the SC$_{\rm FP}$ state represents a field-stabilized bulk superconducting phase of UTe$_{2}$, an interpretation that is supported by phase diagrams proposed from previous electrical transport measurements.
-With the field aligned close to the $b$ axis, a more subtle feature is observed around $15\,\mathrm{T}$, suggesting that the superconducting SC$_{\rm PM}$ and SC$_{\rm RE}$ states represent separate, distinct phases.
+The simultaneous zero-electric current magnetocaloric effect, MHz conductivity measurements, and angular dependent torque magnetometry are carried out on single crystals of UTe$_2$ as a function of magnetic field magnitude and orientation, using pulsed magnetic fields of up to 55 T. A pronounced and fully reversible magnetocaloric effect characteristic of a thermally decoupled (adiabatic) state is observed close to the metamagnetic transition into the proposed high field SC$_{\rm FP}$ phase.
+This amounts to compelling evidence for the stabilization of a field-induced energy-gaped state of concurrent high electrical- and poor thermal conductivity, {\it i.e.,} the first thermodynamic evidence that the SC$_{\rm FP}$ state represents a field-stabilized bulk superconducting phase of UTe$_2$, of likely node-less order parameter.
+Additionally, with the magnetic field aligned close to the $b$-axis, a more subtle feature is observed around $15\,\mathrm{T}$, supporting the notion that the superconducting SC$_{\rm PM}$ and SC$_{\rm RE}$ states represent separate, distinct phases.